 For most offences, such as not turning up for an interview at the Jobcentre, not applying for enough jobs, or not taking a job that you’re offered, you will be sanctioned for four weeks.
-If the same thing happens again within a year, you’ll get sanctioned for 13 weeks for each further offence.
+This is called a lower level sanction, and if the same thing happens again within a year, you’ll get sanctioned for 13 weeks for each further offence.

-If you leave a job voluntarily, get sacked for misconduct or refuse to take part in the Mandatory Work Activity Scheme, you’ll get sanctioned for 13 weeks for a first offence.
-A second offence carries a 26-week sanction; a further one within a year means you’ll be sanctioned for three years.
-Yes – three years.
+If you leave a job voluntarily, get sacked for misconduct or refuse to take part in a compulsory training course, you’ll get sanctioned for 13 weeks for a first offence.
+This is a higher level sanction, and a second offence penalises you for a further 26 weeks.

 How can I survive while I’m being sanctioned?